leandroadonis86/esp32_simple_snmpv2c_agent/README.md

 <b>Install</b>:

-Uncompress components.7z using 7zip or anyother alternative.
+Uncompress components.7z using 7zip or anyother alternative.<br>
-Replace all file from genuine framework ESP-IDF 3.0 components path to this components fixed ones.
+Replace all file from genuine framework ESP-IDF 3.0 components path to this components fixed ones.<br>
-Copy snmp agent example to your esp examples folder or home directory.
+Copy snmp agent example to your esp examples folder or home directory.<br>
-Open terminal, go to example path and type command "make menuconfig".
+Open terminal, go to example path and type command "make menuconfig".<br>
-Make sure the LwIP "component config" is exact same as the image below and "Serial flash config" is set to your correct device.
+Make sure the LwIP "component config" is exact same as the image below and "Serial flash config" is set to your correct device.<br>
-Execute "make flash" to compile into your ESP32.
+Execute "make flash" to compile into your ESP32.<br>
 Use putty to connect to your ESP32 serial.

-For server side tools you can use:
+<b>For server side tools you can use:</b><br>
 Nagios, PowerSNMP Free Manager (Windows), SolarWinds SNMPWalk, SNMP MIB Browser (Android).

-Make menuconfig options:
+<b>Make menuconfig options:</b>

 <b>Fixing alternatives</b>:

-Remove "build" folder from compiled projet if you apply any changes.
+Remove "build" folder from compiled projet if you apply any changes.<br>
-Try "make clean" and then "make flash".
+Try "make clean" and then "make flash".<br>
-Make sure LwIP options are correct in "make menuconfig".
+Make sure LwIP options are correct in "make menuconfig".<br>
-Use make -d to debug make falty errors.
+Use make -d to debug make falty errors.<br>
 Make sure lwip component.mk is including snmp library. (is already in components.7z)